ghackenberg/opencascade-tools/README.md

 ### Command line interface (CLI)

-Convert STEP file with standard values for the parameters of the triangulation progress:
+Convert STEP file to OBJ, GLTF, and GLB files with standard values for the parameters of the triangulation progress:

 ```
 opencascade-tools <path/to/stepFile>
 ```

-Convert STEP file with custom value for the linear deflection parameter of the triangulation process:
+Convert STEP file to OBJ, GLTF, and GLB files with custom value for the linear deflection parameter of the triangulation process:

 ```
 opencascade-tools --linDeflection 1 <path/to/stepFile>
 ```

-Convert STEP file with custom value for the angular deflection parameter of the triangulation process:
+Convert STEP file to OBJ, GLTF, and GLB files with custom value for the angular deflection parameter of the triangulation process:

 ```
 opencascade-tools --angDeflection 1 <path/to/stepFile>